kensinzl/CKA-Document/MyCKA.md

-- `apiGroups value can use kubectl api-resources -o wide, Eg, pod is on the core API, deploy is on the apps` `that is why role for deploy need use apps apiGroup`
+- `apiGroups value can use kubectl api-resources -o wide, Eg, pod is on the core API, deploy is on the apps` `that is why role for deploy need use apps apiGroup` `if you type wrong like apps -> app, then not work`
 ```sh
 rules:
 - apiGroups: ["extensions", "apps"]